alexyorke/Pedant/README.md

 - warnings for starting the list with the same word many times
 - warnings when using the same list item multiple times in a row
 - warnings when using the same list item multiple times in a row, with small changes
-- warnings when adding or subtracting words from a quote*
+- warnings when adding or subtracting words from a quote after it has been written, without using the proper [inserted-word-here] notation*
 - inconsistencies with the oxford comma, and with placing periods outside of parenthesises ). and .)
 - warnings when addressing someone by Ms., Mrs., or Miz., and then using the opposite gender pronoun in the next sentence, (excluding non-gender pronouns like "they" or "them") without mentioning any other names and vice-versa
 - warnings when addressing people by their first name if two or more people exist with the same first name but have different last names